fabien0102/climbing-app/README.md

 1. Go to graphcool folder -> `cd graphcool`
 1. Deploy your backend -> `graphcool deploy`

+### Crawlers

+To have a database with real data, I made a small crawler for Flashh (Hamburg), you can use it or make you own crawler ;)

+Instructions are into each crawler root folder.

 ### Connecting app and graphcool